NoOrdInaryGuy/cs-macros/README.md

 [![Build Status](https://travis-ci.org/NoOrdInaryGuy/cs-macros.svg?branch=master)](https://travis-ci.org/NoOrdInaryGuy/cs-macros)

-Compile time support for correctly calling `setXXX` on `CallableStatement` based on the type of the supplied parameter.
+Compile time support for correctly calling `setXXX` and `getXXX` on `CallableStatement` based on the type of the supplied parameter.

-TODO: `getXXX` support.